 As we have already discussed, the least common multiple is the smallest common multiple for any two or more given numbers.

-A multiple of a number we get, when we multiply a number with another number.
+A multiple is a value we get when we multiply a number with another number.
 Like 4 is a multiple of 2, as we multiply 2 with 2, we get 4.
-Similarly, in the case of maths table, you can see the multiples of a number when we multiply them from 1, 2, 3, 4, 5, 6 and so on but not with zero.
-Now, if we have to find the common multiple of two or more numbers, then we have to write all the multiples for the given numbers.
-Say for example, if there are two numbers 4 and 6, then how to find the common multiple between them?
+Similarly, in the case of the maths table, you can see the multiples of a number when we multiply them from 1, 2, 3, 4, 5, 6 and so on but not with zero.

 L.C.M. = L.C.M Of Numerator/H.C.F Of Denominator

-The method to find the least common multiple of any given numbers is first to write down the multiples of individual numbers and then find the first common multiple between them.
-Suppose, there are two number 11 and 33.
-Then the multiples of 11 and 33 can be written as;
+The method to find the least common multiple of any given numbers is first to list down the multiples of specific numbers and then find the first common multiple between them.

 Multiples of 11 = 11, 22, 33, 44, 55, ….